raphael-aguilar/seisma_coding_challenge/README.md

 ### **New Info After Refactor**

-This project has been refactored to work with Spring Boot, and works by running the Spring Boot application and using the endpoint `http://localhost:8080/api/v1/payslip`
+This project has been refactored to work with Spring Boot, and works by running the Spring Boot application and using a get request on this endpoint `http://localhost:8080/api/v1/payslip`

 You will need to fill in the body to calculate the information of one payslip.
 To get a proper response, here is a sample body to use and manipulate:
 `{